EM-MAF-NSW-DCCEEW/BiodiversityTools/README.md

 ## Running the software

 The software once built consists of a set of console applications and supporting library files.
 Each console application takes the path of a parameter file as its command line argument.
-The parameter is processed if it exists otherwise it is created as a template.
+The parameter file is processed if it exists otherwise it is created as a template.

 ## Examples